razitaa/os212/links.md

 <li><a href="https://www.makeuseof.com/what-is-a-bootloader/">What Is a Bootloader?
 How Does a Bootloader Work?</a>
 <br> An article & short video that goes into detail on bootloader mechanism</li>
 <li><a href="https://www.youtube.com/watch?v=7LTB4aLI7r0">Creating Our First Boot Loader | Make a 64 bit OS From Scratch!! | Part 1</a>
 <br> Title is pretty much self explanatory.
 This video is also a part of an OS development series.
-Also has some nice references on the description box.<\li>
+Also has some nice references on the description box.</li>
 </ol>